gdaow/marshpy/README.md

 Check the API reference to see the methods available on ILoadingContext and IBaseField, representing the currently deserialized field.

-Before using it in YAML, the handler should be registered when calling the pofy 'load' methods through the 'tag_handlers' arguments :
+Before using it in YAML, the handler should be registered when calling the marshpy 'load' methods through the 'tag_handlers' arguments :

 ```python